Jackthebighead/nlp-uplearning/lecture_notes/notes_lecture2.md

     - shuffle before every epoch
 - ### **Why not capture co-occurrence counts directly?**
     - co-occurrence matrix: two ways to construct
-        - window: use window around each word to capture both positional and semantic (context) information.
+        - **window based matrix**: use window around each word to capture both positional and semantic (context) information.
-        - document: use the whole corpus gives the general topic information of the word.
+        - **word-document based matrix**: use the whole corpus gives the general topic information of the word.
 It leads to the topic of Latent Semantic Analysis (LSA/LSI).
+           - large matrix
     - window-based co-occurrence matrix
         - window size: 5-10 commonly.
         - symmetric: irrelevant whether left or right context. otherwise it's asymmetric.